PLEASE REVIEW IT CAREFULLY.

-We may use and disclose health information about you to avert a serious threat to your health or safety or the health or safety of the public or others.
-If you are in the Armed Forces, we may release health information about you when it is determined to be necessary by the appropriate military command authorities.
-We may also release information about you for workers’ compensation or other similar programs that provide benefits for work-related injury or illness.
+We may use and share health information about you to avoid a serious threat to your health or safety or the health or safety of the public or others.
+We may release health information about you if you are in the Armed Forces, when it is determined to be necessary by the appropriate military command authorities.
+Also, we may release your information for workers’ compensation or other programs that provide benefits for work related injury or illness.

-Other uses and disclosures not described in this Notice will be made only with your authorization.
-The law requires us to state that we will obtain your authorization prior to selling your PHI to a third party.
-Landmark Physical Therapy does not engage in the practice of selling any PHI to third parties.
+Other uses and disclosures not described in this Notice will only be made with your consent.
+We are required by law to state that we will obtain your consent prior to selling your PHI to a third party.
+However, Landmark Physical Therapy does not sell any PHI to third parties.

 2. Your Privacy Rights

 You have the right to request restrictions on how your PHI is used, however, we are not required to agree with your request.
-If we do agree, we must abide by your request.
+Although, if we do agree, we must abide by your request.

-You have the right to request confidential communication from us at a location of your choosing.
-This request must be in writing.
+You have the right to ask for confidential communication from us at a place of your choosing.
+However, you must make this request in writing.

 Access to PHI:

-You have the right to request a copy of your medical record.
+You have the right to ask for a copy of your medical record.
 You must make this request in writing and we may charge a fee to cover the costs of copying and mailing.
-You may also request in writing, with signature, that your PHI be sent to a third party.
-A designated individual and where to send the PHI must be included in the request.
-You may request an electronic copy of your medical record in PDF format.
+Also, you can request in writing, with signature, that your PHI be sent to a third party.
+You must include the name of a designated individual and where to send the PHI in the request.
+You can also request an electronic copy of your medical record in PDF format.
 The electronic copy, if requested, will be sent in an unencrypted form.
-We are not responsible to any breach of PHI if you request and authorize the transmission of your electronic medical record.
+However, we are not responsible for any breach of PHI if you request and authorize the transmission of your electronic medical record.